-Applying \gls{evt} in open-set recognition \citep{Scheirer2014,Jain2014,Zhang2017,Scheirer2017} has been a recent research focus. \citet{Scheirer2017} presents an overview of how \gls{evt} have been recently applied to visual recognition, mainly on the context of open-set recognition.
-Notice these previous \gls{evt}-based works are not capable of ensuring a bounded \gls{klos} by solely relying on \gls{evt} models.
+Applying \gls{evt} in open-set recognition has been a recent research focus. \citet{Scheirer2017} presents an overview of how \gls{evt} have been recently applied to visual recognition, mainly on the context of open-set recognition.
+Notice that some of the previous \gls{evt}-based works are not capable of ensuring a bounded \gls{klos} by solely relying on \gls{evt} models.
 In the case of \citet{Scheirer2014}, they ensure bounded \gls{klos} based on one-class models but not on \gls{evt} models.
-For \gls{pisvm} \citep{Jain2014}, the authors did not prove their method is able to bound \gls{klos}.
+For \gls{pisvm} \cite{Jain2014}, the authors did not prove their method is able to bound \gls{klos}.
 In fact, \gls{pisvm} can leave an unbounded \gls{klos} when the value of the bias term of the \gls{svm} model is in the range of scores used to fit the Weibull model.
 As \gls{evt} for open-set recognition is a growing research area, we highlight that one advantage of our proposed method, compared to \gls{evt}-based ones, relies on its simplicity.
 The proposed method is defined purely as a convex optimization problem, as it is for \gls{svm}. \gls{evt}-based methods require post-processing after an \gls{svm} model is trained, or---as it is the case of \gls{evm}---it requires an expensive model calculated per training instance.
 At testing phase, our proposed method requires just the prediction from the obtained \gls{svm} model, while \gls{svm}- and \gls{evt}-based methods require extra predictions from \gls{evt} models for each binary classifier that composes the multiclass one.

-Recently, \citet{MendesJunior2017} have shown that thresholding ratio of distances in the feature space for a nearest neighbor classifiers is more accurate at prediction unknown samples in an open-set problem.
-The effectiveness of working with ratio of decision scores is confirmed by \citet{Vareto2017}, in which on of the best reject threshold on a face-recognition problem is established based on the ratio of the two highest scores obtained by a voting from a set of binary classifiers.
+\citet{MendesJunior2017} have shown that thresholding ratio of distances in the feature space for a nearest neighbor classifier is more accurate at predicting unknown samples in an open-set problem.
+The effectiveness of working with ratio of decision scores is confirmed by \citet{Vareto2017}, in which one of the best rejection threshold estimated for a face-recognition problem is established based on the ratio of the two highest scores obtained by a voting from a set of binary classifiers.